This page provides some details in the settings available when using the Scanned Material in V-Ray.

 Paint Color – Changes the color of the material without loosing the texture or change the reflection color.
 For example, changing the color of wood or leather without losing their textures.

-Filter Color – A color multiplier for the material sample and can be used to tint the material (it will affect the color of the reflections as well as a post effect).
+Filter Color – A color multiplier for the material sample and can be used to tint the material (it affects the color of the reflections as well as a post effect).

 Gamma – Adjusts the gamma of the material (including paint color and filter color if used) as a post effect.